in Morocco:

 Essaouira: Atlantic Sunsets with Ramparts and Coastal Drama

 Perched on Morocco’s windswept Atlantic coast, Essaouira offers a starkly different aesthetic among Morocco sunset spots.
-As the sun sinks into the ocean, the sky ignites in orange and purple hues while seagulls cast silhouettes against the glow.
-The city’s 18th-century ramparts — fortified walls originally built to protect the ancient port — provide the most iconic vantage point.
-Arrive 30 minutes before sunset to secure a good position.
+As the sun sinks into the ocean, the sky ignites in orange and purple while seagulls cast silhouettes against the glow.
+The city’s 18th-century ramparts provide the most iconic vantage point.
+Arrive 30 minutes early to secure a good position.

 Rooftop restaurants like Taros and Il Mare offer reservation-based sunset dining with ocean views.
 Book ahead and request a west-facing terrace table.
 Weekday visits are significantly less crowded than weekends.